danielealbano/cachegrand/docs/architecture/fast-fixed-memory-allocator.md

 The slab allocator is a container for the slab slices and can be used only by a specific thread for a specific object size.

-Because FFMA uses per-thread separation, the hugepages will be allocated in the numa domain of the thread, therefore it's better, although not required, to bound the thread to a core of the cpu to get better performances.
+Because FFMA uses per-thread separation, the memory will be allocated in the numa domain of the thread, therefore it's better, although not required, to bound the thread to a core of the cpu to get better performances.

 The structure contains a double linked list of slots, sorted per availability where the available slots are kept at the head and the in use slots are kept at the tail.
 In this way, when it's necessary to fetch a slot it's possible to fetch it directly from the head if available.
-If no slots are available, FFMA requests to the component that handles the cache of hugepages to provide a new one, once received it initializes a slab slice out of the hugepage and update the list of available slots.
+If no slots are available, FFMA requests to the component that handles the cache of regions to provide a new one, once received it initializes a slab slice out of the region and update the list of available slots.
-A hugepage can easily contain tens of thousands of 16 bytes objects, so the price is very well amortized for the small objects, more explanation on the calculations are provided in the [ffma_slice_t](#struct-ffma_slice-ffma_slice_t) section.
+A region can easily contain tens of thousands of 16 bytes objects, so the price is very well amortized for the small objects, more explanation on the calculations are provided in the [ffma_slice_t](#struct-ffma_slice-ffma_slice_t) section.